With a history spanning back millenia, the humble mirror has a rich and versatile past - a story preserved in the antique mirrors we see today.

 Rococo wall mirrors are characterised by their heavy, ornate frames.
 The complex frames were sculpted in plaster and often gilded.

-Derived from ‘Rocaille’, which was originally a method of decorating using concrete, pebbles and seashells, Rococo style uses natural forms like shells, and floral/leaf motifs.
+Derived from ‘Rocaille’, which was originally a method of decorating using concrete, pebbles and seashells, Rococo style uses natural forms like shells, and floral and leaf motifs.

 English Regency wall mirrors